- £987 per week

 Shop: 1 ml Pub: 0.5 ml Coast: 4.3 mls

-NOTES: NB: Whilst the property accommodates nine people, it is situated in a village location and, therefore parties and loud music disturb the local residents and are not permitted.
-No smoking, minimum of 4 nights short break.
+NOTES: Whilst the property accommodates nine people, it is situated in a village location and, therefore parties and loud music disturb the local residents and are not permitted.
+No smoking.
 WiFi provided.
 Important information about internet.
 Call box 1 ml, mobile reception varies.
 Information about mobile phone coverage.

 The pretty fishing village of Port Isaac is located along a stretch of coastline that runs from Pentire Point (just north of Polzeath), to Widemouth Bay, near Bude, and is one of many Areas of Outstanding Natural Beauty in Cornwall.
 The port is surrounded by several other villages including Port Gaverne, Port Quin, St Minver, St Kew and the charmingly-named Chapel Amble.
 It is well-supplied with places to eat, including The Golden Lion pub, The Mote fish restaurant, and Outlaw's Fish Kitchen, run by Nathan Outlaw (who also has another restaurant in nearby Rock).
 The surrounding area is also well provided with traditional country pubs serving an excellent variety of food, including The Maltsters at Chapel Amble, The Red Lion Inn at St Kew Highway, and the St Kew Inn.
 Being close to the sea means you are also within easy reach of many maritime pursuits such as sailing and fishing, and can participate in a wide variety of water-sports including surfing at nearby Polzeath beach, kayaking, stand-up paddle-boarding, and coasteering.
 If you prefer a more peaceful, laid-back holiday, you can always sit in a tea room and admire the spectacular scenery, or indulge in a spot of wildlife watching.